consoledotdev/home/content/privacy.md

 You can withdraw your consent at any time by clicking the unsubscribe link in each email or by contacting us by email.

-For Jobs Console subscribers, you can delete your data by logging into your account.

 For devtools newsletter subscribers, you can also exercise your rights by [contacting Mailchimp directly](https://mailchimp.com/en-gb/privacy-rights/).